changla-pass

 • Leh to Changla Pass Distance: Approximately 75 kilometers

-Best Time to Visit Changla Pass
+What is the Best Time To Visit Changla Pass?

 The ideal time to visit Changla Pass is from May to October, when the roads are mostly clear and the weather is relatively pleasant for high-altitude travel.